inteyes/ReMS2000/README.md

 This panel was created using great [Ctrlr software](https://github.com/RomanKubiak/ctrlr) by Roman Kubiak.
 While you are able to run Ctrlr on your system - you are able to run this panel.
 Release will be packed with source .panel file.

 Exported instances (standalone, vst32, vst64) will be provided only for single platform - Windows.

+You also might want to check the [Youtube Demo](https://youtu.be/4hGYO-hkgUc).

 Have fun using your MS2000!